Fauzulazkia462/fetch_blockchain_trx_history/README.md

 run `npm install` on terminal.

 ## Set wallet address
-Set your wallet address for each of ETH, BTC, and SOL on `index.js`.
+Set your wallet address for each of ETH, BTC, and SOL in `index.js`.

 ## Run the app
 - `npm run fetch:eth` for eth.